 The School’s Accreditation

 While there are more than 60 universities in the Caribbean that have medical programs, the accreditation of these schools varies substantially.
 It is important to research the accreditation that is required to practice medicine in the area you are interested in in the future.
-For example, if you wish to practice in the United States after graduating, only a few Caribbean schools have the proper accreditation to do so.
+For example, if you wish to practice in the United States after graduating, only a few Caribbean schools like All Saints University have the proper accreditation to do so.
 The accreditation factor can drastically reduce your options and may give you just a few top schools to consider applying to.

 The School’s Location